 Ken Jeong

 Ken Jeong, the actor and comedian who is probably best known for his performance as Mr. Chow in The Hangover movies is a licensed physician in California.
-Although he no longer practices medicine and is now a full-time actor, his medical background still plays an important role in his life.
-He had a short-lived sitcom on ABC called Dr. Ken, where he plays a doctor that is juggling his career and family.
+Although he no longer practices medicine and is now a full-time actor, his medical background still plays an important role in his life and he maintains his medical license to practice in California.
+He had a short-lived sitcom on ABC called Dr. Ken, where he played a doctor that is juggling his career and family.
 Jeong has also done some YouTube videos with WIRED where he answers medical questions from Twitter.

 Bonnie Hunt